History of Thornton Heath: (1861–1911) Architecture

 In later years, commentators were not so kind on the aesthetics of the area.
-N. Pevsner singles out Thornton Heath for special attention in his introduction to the survey of Surrey (1971): "Continuous building did not spread over the county of London boundary until after World War One, except between London and Croydon where Thornton Heath has a desperate kind of mid-nineteenth-century character."
+Nikolaus Pevsner singles out Thornton Heath for special attention in his introduction to the survey of Surrey (1971): "Continuous building did not spread over the county of London boundary until after World War One, except between London and Croydon where Thornton Heath has a desperate kind of mid-nineteenth-century character."
 And regarding the larger houses on the slopes of the Norwood hills, D. Olsen (1976) remarks: "the mass-produced villas failed ludicrously to be baronial castles or ducal hunting lodges."

 (1861–1911) Health

 A wide prevalence of disease in the Croydon district prompted a Parliamentary report into drainage in 1853.
 The district had a higher than average mortality rate of 28.1 per 1000 in 1848.
 A report to the Board of Guardians in 1848 reported: "the whole of the houses of Thornton Heath has no drainage, and cesspools contain the vilest compounds".
 Two cases of smallpox were recorded.
 Another report revealed that only the area up to the Pond was included in drainage plans.
 A civil engineer records that it was suggested to him that Thornton Heath was too small to waste effort on sewerage.
 Complaints were made by Thornton Heath residents that Croydon's effluvia was being directed toward them: "sundry nuisances and small pox, fever and diarrhea were rife".
 There were also complaints of the supply of "thick water" to the district.

 However, it should be stressed that during this period Thornton Heath was still largely rural, and aside from the hamlet around the Pond, there was no indication it would develop into a residential suburb.
 Moreover, there was little distinction over boundaries.
 Thornton Heath was just the western edge of Croydon.
 Perhaps the most important contribution of the Local Board of Health was the implementation of systematic water supply, drainage and sewerage.

-It was Edwin Chadwick, a leading government advisor on sanitation, who personally administered the rectification of the sanitation problem.
+Edwin Chadwick, a leading government advisor on sanitation, personally administered the rectification of the sanitation problem.
 Croydon subsequently became known as "Chadwick's model".
 He oversaw the construction of a new pumping system and a sewerage farm.
 The water supply, which was thought to be disease-ridden as it was supplied from under ground, was temporarily replaced by a supply from the Lambeth Water Company.
 When the remedies had been completed it was hailed as a complete success: "Drainage and pumpage combined with water works have almost banished typhus from towns like Croydon and reduced the death rate by a third."
 Indeed, by 1867 the death rate had fallen to 16.6 per 1,000.
 However, a report into the cholera epidemic of 1866 revealed that water-borne disease was still claiming lives in Thornton Heath.